Privacy Policy

 7.3 Data minimisation

-Only personal data that is necessary for the respective purposes is processed.
-Data collection, scope and storage period are limited to the necessary extent.
+Only such personal data is processed as is necessary for the respective purposes.
+The collection of data, its scope and the storage period are limited to what is necessary.

 7.4 Accuracy

-Suchen Technology GmbH takes appropriate measures to ensure that the personal data processed is factually correct and, if necessary, up to date.
-Users can update their data themselves in their profile at any time or request a correction (Art.
+Suchen Technology GmbH takes appropriate measures to ensure that the personal data processed is factually accurate and, where necessary, up to date.
+Users may update their data themselves in their profile at any time or request a correction (Art.
 16 GDPR).

-7.5 Storage limitation Personal data will only be stored for as long as is necessary for the processing purposes or as long as there are legal retention obligations.
-After that, the data will be deleted or anonymised (see Section 12 of this privacy policy).
+Personal data is stored only for as long as is necessary for the purposes of processing or as required by statutory retention obligations.
+Thereafter, the data is deleted or anonymised (see Section 12 of this Privacy Policy).

 7.6 Integrity and confidentiality

-We use appropriate technical and organisational measures to ensure that personal data is protected against unauthorised or unlawful processing, accidental loss, destruction or damage.
-These include access restrictions, encryption technologies, logging, security and authorisation concepts.
+We ensure, through appropriate technical and organisational measures, that personal data is protected against unauthorised or unlawful processing, and from accidental loss, destruction or damage.
+These include, amongst other things, access restrictions, encryption technologies, logging, and security and authorisation concepts.

 7.7 Accountability